The BEST 17 Trail games & walking activities for your next family hike

 One person could be designated the story teller and recall a story they once read or watched.
 In fact, my husband and I frequently use this as a tactic to get up a super long steep climb… one of us will start recounting (in almost torturous detail) the plot of a recently watched movie or book we’d read.

 There are different versions of this.
 One version is that one person starts by saying a word that starts with the letter “A”, the next person says a word that starts with the letter “B” and so on.
-You can decide on a theme to the words like places, movie title, celebrities, animals, etc. The game continues until the alphabet is completed or for a set amount of time.
+You can decide on a specific category for words like places, movie titles, celebrities, animals, etc. The game continues until the alphabet is completed or for a set amount of time.

 Another version of this game is that each following word needs to start with the last letter of the word given.
 So, for example, if we’re playing Movies and the first word is Avatar, then the second person would need to guess a movie that begins with ‘R’.
 The second person might say Rambo.
-The third person needs to name a move that begins with ‘O’.
+The third person needs to name a move that begins with ‘O’, and so on.

 My family likes to play this game with names of places.
 Either way, it’s both fun and a great way to get some spelling practice in with your kids!